Signs of Higher Multipoles and Orbital Precession in GW151226: Conclusion

 4pt

-The emergence of the low-$q$ mode raises the intriguing possibility that GW151226 is an entirely different type binary system from what was previously inferred in the literature.
-The low-$q$ mode is interesting especially because it possesses source properties that are considered rare among the observed population of merging black holes~\cite{Abbott:2020niy, Abbott:2020gyp}: its mass ratio is small, its secondary mass could fall in the lower mass gap, its primary spin magnitude is large, and its primary spin component along the orbital plane is sufficiently large to drive orbital precession.
-It would be interesting to see if similar types of binary signals are detected in the future, and if so how they would shed light on the astrophysical formation mechanisms of merging binary black holes.
+Since the isotropic spin prior used by LVC and a number of other astrophysical formation channels indeed favor small values of effective spin, this new likelihood peak is perhaps not the most astrophysically probably description of the source.
+However, our solution raises the intriguing possibility that GW151226 is a different type binary system from what was previously inferred in the literature.
+This new solution is interesting especially because it possesses source properties that are considered rare among the observed population~\cite{gwtc2_LIGOScientific:2020ibl, Abbott:2020gyp}: its mass ratio is far from unity; its secondary constituent may fall in the lower BH mass gap; and its heavier BH is spinning rapidly at a large tilt with respect to the orbital angular momentum, driving precession and suggesting the possibility of a hierarchical merger.
+It will be interesting to see how the fraction of similar types of signals in the observed population evolves as the expansion of the catalog reduces statistical errors, and how these detections in future observing runs will shed light on the astrophysical formation mechanisms of merging BBH.

 4pt